-A weekend in London should be on everyone’s bucket list as Britain’s capital is packed full of interesting things to do.
-From cultural and historical sites, to world-class shopping, restaurants, and more.
-In this London 2 day itinerary, you’ll find out how best to spend your time in London.
+A weekend in London should be on everyone’s bucket list as Britain’s capital is packed with exciting things to do.
+From cultural and historical sites to world-class shopping, restaurants, and more.
+In this London 2 day itinerary, no matter what the season, you’ll find out how best to spend your time in London.

 Enjoy walking around some of London’s most iconic landmarks and discover the city’s many parks and green spaces, some with spectacular views of the London skyline.

 After you’ve finished feeding your senses, be sure to feed yourself at any number of London eateries.